In this article:

 In return, personal loans typically charge higher interest rates than secured loans, such as mortgage and auto loans, so they're not always the best option if you're planning a large purchase.

-Can a Personal Loan Impact My Mortgage Application?
+Will a Personal Loan Affect My Mortgage Application?

 Making on-time monthly payments is crucial with any type of debt, especially if you're planning to apply for a mortgage loan.
 A mortgage is a long-term commitment for both you and the financial institution, so if you've missed any payments on your personal loan, you may qualify at a higher rate or not at all.